dtolnay/rust-faq/README.md

 You don't necessarily have to.
 If you're declaring an array directly, the size is inferred based on the number of elements.
 But if you're declaring a function that takes a fixed-size array, the compiler has to know how big that array will be.

-One thing to note is that currently Rust doesn't offer generics over arrays of different size.
-If you'd like to accept a contiguous container of a variable number of values, use a [`Vec`][Vec] or slice (depending on whether you need ownership).
+This issue is mitigated by [const generics](https://github.com/rust-lang/rfcs/blob/master/text/2000-const-generics.md) in modern Rust, which allow you to declare functions that can operate on arrays of arbitrary size.

 <br><br>